 It is notable that the 4000D offers wifi support, while the X Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 4000D and the X Typ 113 are recent models that are part of the current product line-up.
-The X Typ 113 replaced the earlier Leica X2, while the 4000D does not have a direct predecessor.
+The 4000D is a recent model that features in the current product line-up of Canon.
+In contrast, the X Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 4000D or the Leica X Typ 113 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.